ctrteam/PLATL/PLATL.md

 # v19.2

 - Update strong 💪🔥🔥  Free for you 🤭
-- so...free jangan direname lagi ya 😂
+- so...semangat ALL STAR TEAM

      Root channel:
 - 🛠️ [@artofrooting](https://t.me/artofrooting)